 My personal experience, my understanding of common practice, the published literature, and the requests I get for opinions on treatment from around the world, all lead me to the opinion that doctors continue to become more proscriptive and prescriptive.
 Proscriptive (i.e. dogmatic about following guidelines) and prescriptive (authoritarian and unwilling to consider the preferences of patients).
-It is as if they have come to regard themselves bound to guidelines —slaves to, or guardians of them?
+It is as if they have come to regard themselves bound to guidelines —slaves to them, or guardians of them?
 A bit of both perhaps.

 This is abhorrent ‘medical fascism’ and good doctors should have no truck with it, but some will lose their jobs because they try to stand up to it.

 I referred above to the fact that this was an immense and complex topic.
-I must indicate what I mean by ‘mythical disease dragons’.
+I must indicate what I mean by ‘mythical disease-dragons’.
 Many informed commentators have noted how the internationally influential American Psychiatric Association manual, called DSM, has over the last few decades served to expand the definition of mental illness to encompass a very substantial proportion of the population, thus legitimising and enabling the ‘medicalisation’ and insurance-remunerated administration of drugs to vast numbers of people (for instance, I think recent figures indicate something like 10% of all American children are on medication for ADHD).

 Issue of long-term therapy

 A doubtful inference that is made from RCTs (and amplified via guidelines) is that modest short-term treatment effects over a few weeks, even if you accept those are meaningful, extend to long-term treatment and meaningful real-life outcomes (like a reduction in the suicide rate) — as opposed to a small change on a rating scale, which is merely an interim proxy measure.
-Indeed, if anything, the evidence points in the opposite direction: for instance, lithium has the least effect on short-term scores on the HRSD, but the greatest long-term reduction of suicide.
+Indeed, if anything, the evidence points in the opposite direction: for instance, lithium has the least effect on short-term scores on the HRSD, but the greatest long-term reduction of suicide and hospitalisation (92-94).

 It is difficult to construct a sound argument that the evidence strengthens the case for using RCTs to guide treatment for the general population.
 Much evidence supports the opposite point of view.